dixonscottr/calculator-js/README.md

 # calculator-js

-A calculator web app using JavaScript with jQuery
+A calculator web app using JavaScript